South Asian migrants accuse Croatian police of brutal beatings at border | DW | 26.10.2020

 Upon entering Bosnia, most migrants walk northwest to the country's highly porous 1,000-kilometer (620-mile) border with Croatia, one of the last gateways to northern Europe.

-Border town Velika Kladusa is a migrant hotspot, where around 1,500 people, most of them from Pakistan, Bangladesh, and Afghanistan, have been staying with an uncertain future.
+Border town Velika Kladusa is a migrant hotspot where around 1,500 people, most of them from Pakistan, Bangladesh and Afghanistan, have been staying, their future uncertain.

 At the nearby Miral camp, run by the International Organization for Migration (IOM), hospital beds are provided only to severely injured migrants; others are provided with pain medicine.
 The camp also houses refugees who cannot live without support.